workkkfor2012/gemini-coder/packages/website/docs/context.md

 # Context

+What sets Gemini Coder apart from other AI coding assistants is its focus on context, as the right context is everything you need for AI's usability in everyday work.

+> ## The right context is everything you need.
+>
+> — Gemini Coder

+The extension gives the programmer full power of what data is sent in each message, to a single token.
+Our design choice values traditional, careful programming and lets you squeeze maximum from AI capabilities.

-Gemini Coder allows you to granularly control which files are included when using API features (FIM, file refactoring) and chat.
-The extension provides three context related views that effectively replace the original Explorer view for common uses like opening editors or creating files:
+The extension provides context related views that mimic the original Explorer view for common uses like opening editors or creating files:

 - open editors
 - workspace tree
-- websites
+- websites (usable with the web browser integration)

 To better understand the "weight" of each item the extension calculates approximate token count where each character is counted as 0.25 tokens.

-Selection of available websites for the context is possible in the popup of the [web browser integration](/docs/installation/web-browser-integration).

 :::tip
 For the best results keep context focused on task at hand.
 A good practice is